What is Customer-Centric Selling? Exploring The Sales Approach

 Customer-Centricity vs Product-Centricity: What’s the Difference?

-In general, the primary difference between the Product-Centric and Customer-Centric sales models is the salesperson’s approach to the customer.
+The primary difference between the Product-Centric and Customer-Centric sales models is the salesperson’s approach to the customer.

-While the product-centric approach relies on creating and selling the best products, the customer-centric approach aims to analyse the customers’ needs.
+While the product-centric approach relies on creating and selling the best products, the customer-centric approach aims to analyze the customers’ needs.
 To achieve this, salespeople collect valuable customer insights and feedback and use it to create the best solutions for them.

 Customer-Centricity